BradleyCodeU/bradleycodeu.github.io/_gdad/objects/ObjectsBubbleGameV2/instructions.md

 Add the following features...

   -  add 3 or more sounds
-  -  load the sounds in the preload function
+  -  load the sounds in the setup function
+      - async function setup()
+      - use the await keyword with loadStrings()
   -  play the sounds the game begins or when a bubble is popped or a bubble hits the floor or you win or you lose.
   -  delete the you win and you lose popups
   -  add 4 different Game States: "title", "playing", "win", and "lose"